 #3.
 Give Your Bot A Personality

 Choose a personality for your bot, essentially creating a character, and name it accordingly.
 Do you have an outdoorsy brand?
 Make a Messenger bot that’s an outdoorswoman and name her something like Fern or Scout.
 For a haute couture brand, Charles or Isadora might fit the bill, helping give the bot a unique personality that’s in line with your brand.
 (You can also have fun with your bot’s personality as you write out its chatbot message sequences.
 Isadora might have a habit of regularly exclaiming, “Ooh la la!”)

 #4.
 Use Its Role

 Another way to name your Facebook Messenger bot is to base its name on its role.
 Your bot needs to do something and do it well so people can easily associate the chatbot name with the task.
-Don’t be too descriptive — like “LearnKnittingBot” or “Information Person” — but don’t be afraid to indulge in a little play on words.
+Don’t be too descriptive with a bot name — like “LearnKnittingBot” or “Information Person” — but don’t be afraid to indulge in a little play on words.
 If you’re a dental office, for instance, maybe you can call your bot Dr. Cole Gate or Dr. Silvertooth; a health chatbot that books appointments at an eye doctor could be named Iris.
 Have a banking chatbot?
-Maybe Mr. Cents might work just fine.
+Maybe Mr. Cents might work just fine to inspire customer engagement.

 #5.
 Be Gender Neutral

 Thirty-six percent of users prefer a “female” bot, but about half don’t care if it’s male or female.
 Regardless, giving your Messenger bot a gender-neutral name can help people relate to your chatbot better by giving the bot its own identity in their heads.
-Choose names such as “Bailey,” a horse who answers questions about your Western apparel store.
+Choose names such as “Bailey,” a customer service horse who answers questions about your Western apparel store.
 So long as your bot answers user questions, itʼs best not to overthink it.

 #6.
 Be Punny